-- Proposals for the development of each site should include a proper and detailed site appraisal or survey which identifies the attributes of the site and its immediate surroundings - Design is in accordance with Design Policy BNDP7 - Boundary treatments should respect the rural environment - Maintain existing trees and hedgerows, wherever possible - Houses will generally be a maximum two storeys in keeping with the immediate surrounding area - A mix of house types and sizes will be required across the site to meet an identified range of housing needs including the provision of bungalows to reflect local demographics and self or custom build homes as evidenced by our surveys - A key feature at each development site should be that low cost and market homes are indistinguishable and are located in at least three clusters across the site, avoiding concentrations of one type - Introduce fibre broadband to new development from existing green boxes and extend where possible to cater for the increasing number of internet based micro companies - Dwellings need to be designed to be suitable for older (aged 60 and over) must demonstrate as a minimum that they meet the space and accessibility requirements of the Building Regulations (including Lifetime Home Standards and Building for life 12), reflecting identified local demand.
-These dwellings will also be suitable for younger residents and are not intended to be restricted in use
+- 14. Proposals for the development of each site should include a proper and detailed site appraisal or survey which identifies the attributes of the site and its immediate surroundings - 15.
+Design is in accordance with Design Policy BNDP7 - 16.
+Boundary treatments should respect the rural environment - 17.
+Maintain existing trees and hedgerows, wherever possible - 18.
+Houses will generally be a maximum two storeys in keeping with the immediate surrounding area

+- 19. A mix of house types and sizes will be required across the site to meet an identified range of housing needs including the provision of bungalows to reflect local demographics and self or custom build homes as evidenced by up to date housing needs surveys/information. - 20.
+A key feature at each development site should be that low cost and market homes are indistinguishable and are located in several clusters across the site, so as to avoid an over concentration of one type in a single location on the site - 21.
+Introduce fibre broadband to new development from existing green boxes and extend where possible to cater for the increasing number of internet based micro companies - 22.
+A good proportion of dwellings should to be designed to meet the needs of a variety of different age groups including older residents and residents requiring specialist homes to accommodate people with disabilities.
+They must also demonstrate as a minimum that they meet the space and accessibility requirements of the Building Regulations (including Lifetime Home Standards and Building for life 12), reflecting identified local demand.